-55.12(b)(1) HUD's mortgage insurance actions and other financial assistance for the purchas mortgaging or refinancing of existing one- to four-family properties in communities that are the Regular Program of the National Flood Insurance Program (NFIP) and in good standing (not suspended from program eligibility or placed on probation under 44 CFR 59.24), where action is not a critical action and the property is not located in a floodway or coastal high haz area. re in (i.e., the 55.12(b)(2) Financial assistance for minor repairs or improvements on one- to four-far properties that do not meet the thresholds for "substantial improvement" under § 55.2(b)(2) - \square 55.12(b)(3) HUD actions involving the disposition of individual HUD-acquired, one- to four-far properties. □ 55.12(b)(4) HUD guarantees under the Loan Guarantee Recovery Fund Program (24 CFR part 5 of loans that refinance existing loans and mortgages, where any new construction rehabilitation financed by the existing loan or mortgage has been completed prior to the firm of an application under the program, and the refinancing will not allow further construction rehabilitation, nor result in any physical impacts or changes except for routine maintenance □ 55.12(b)(5) The approval of financial assistance to lease an existing structure located within floodplain, but only if- (i) The structure is located outside the floodway or Coastal High Hazard Area, and is it community that is in the Regular Program of the NFIP and in good standing (i.e., not n or illing n or e. the suspended from program eligibility or placed on probation under 44 CFR 59.24); (ii) The project is not a critical action; and (iii) The entire structure is or will be fully insured or insured to the maximum under t NFIP for at least the term of the lease. :he → Based on the response, the review is in compliance with this section.
-Continue to the Worksh Summary below. heet 7.
-Mitigation For the project to be brought into compliance with this section, all adverse impacts must be mitigate Explain in detail the exact measures that must be implemented to mitigate for the impact or efficiency including the timeline for implementation.
+- □ 55.12(b)(1) HUD's mortgage insurance actions and other financial assistance for the purchasing, mortgaging or refinancing of existing one- to four-family properties in communities that are in the Regular Program of the National Flood Insurance Program (NFIP) and in good standing (i.e., not suspended from program eligibility or placed on probation under 44 CFR 59.24), where the action is not a critical action and the property is not located in a floodway or coastal high hazard area. - $\Box$ 55.12(b)(2) Financial assistance for minor repairs or improvements on one- to four-family properties that do not meet the thresholds for "substantial improvement" under § 55.2(b)(10) - □ 55.12(b)(3) HUD actions involving the disposition of individual HUD-acquired, one- to four-family properties. - □ 55.12(b)(4) HUD guarantees under the Loan Guarantee Recovery Fund Program (24 CFR part 573) of loans that refinance existing loans and mortgages, where any new construction or rehabilitation financed by the existing loan or mortgage has been completed prior to the filing of an application under the program, and the refinancing will not allow further construction or rehabilitation, nor result in any physical impacts or changes except for routine maintenance. - □ 55.12(b)(5) The approval of financial assistance to lease an existing structure located within the floodplain, but only if-

+(i) The structure is located outside the floodway or Coastal High Hazard Area, and is in a community that is in the Regular Program of the NFIP and in good standing (i.e., not suspended from program eligibility or placed on probation under 44 CFR 59.24);

+(ii) The project is not a critical action; and

+(iii) The entire structure is or will be fully insured or insured to the maximum under the NFIP for at least the term of the lease.

+$\rightarrow$ Based on the response, the review is in compliance with this section.
+Continue to the Worksheet Summary below.

+7. Mitigation

+For the project to be brought into compliance with this section, all adverse impacts must be mitigated.
+Explain in detail the exact measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation.

-f the following mitigation/minimization measures have been identified for this project in the r 5-Step Process?
+Which of the following mitigation/minimization measures have been identified for this project in the 8-Step or 5-Step Process?
 Select all that apply.

-ermeable surfaces
+- □ Permeable surfaces

-atural landscape enhancements that maintain or restore natural hydrology
+- □ Natural landscape enhancements that maintain or restore natural hydrology

-lanting or restoring native plant species
+- □ Planting or restoring native plant species

-ioswales

-vapotranspiration
+- □ Bioswales

+- □ Evapotranspiration

-tormwater capture and reuse
+- □ Stormwater capture and reuse

-reen or vegetative roofs with drainage provisions
+- $\hfill\square$ Green or vegetative roofs with drainage provisions

-atural Resources Conservation Service conservation easements or similar easements
+- □ Natural Resources Conservation Service conservation easements or similar easements

-loodproofing of structures
+- □ Floodproofing of structures

-levating structures including freeboarding above the required base flood elevations
+- □ Elevating structures including freeboarding above the required base flood elevations

-ther
+- □ Other

-on the response, the review is in compliance with this section.
-Continue to the Worksheet ary below.
+9-Based on the response, the review is in compliance with this section.
+Continue to the Worksheet Summary below.

-mary ermination description of your determination and a synopsis of the information that it was based on, such el numbers and dates f all consulted parties and relevant consultation dates f plans or reports and relevant page numbers tional requirements specific to your region
+Provide a clear description of your determination and a synopsis of the information that it was based on, such as:

+- Map panel numbers and dates - Names of all consulted parties and relevant consultation dates - Names of plans or reports and relevant page numbers - Any additional requirements specific to your region
-pliance steps or mitigation required?